 Chef Jason Bangerter's unselfish generosity

 is well known in a selfish and indulgent industry where egos run high and boyish swagger and tattoos predominate.
 We first encountered Chef Bangerter's generosity and talent when he helmed Auberge du Pommier's very French kitchen.
 He later created imaginative menus for Oliver & Bonacini's then newly opened TIFF-oriented Luma where Chef generously developed menus for Fife House's annual Taste for Life event and as well as casual, creative food for the street level O & B Canteen.
 And he is a very popular guy these days.
-Between traveling to Paris to pick up the 'Relais & Châteaux Rising Chef 2015' award, giving interviews to several media outlets, being listed on La Liste, France's answer to The Worlds 50 Best Restaurants, he regularly visits other Relais & Châteaux properties to digest what is being created in those kitchens.
+Between traveling to Paris to pick up the 'Relais & Châteaux Rising Chef 2015' award, giving interviews to several media outlets, being listed on La Liste, France's answer to The Worlds 50 Best Restaurants, and recently awarded the Ontario Hostelry Institute's 2017 Gold Award in the Chef category, he regularly visits other Relais & Châteaux properties to digest what is being created in those kitchens.
 Even with a hectic schedule and growing celebrity, he has not lost his genuine sense of humanness and wonder at the possibilities of food.
 We wander the back fields and still-green November gardens of Langdon Hall, plucking, tasting and smelling the bits and bites of wild edible greens and leftover carrots, beets and brussels sprouts that have not been scavenged and gobbled up by the local Blair rabbits.
 "There is always a good amount of marigold, geranium, mature rosemary trees, laurel, lemongrass, and figs and even wood sorrel and chickweed that hide in the greenhouse.
 But even the weeds are tasty", Chef enthuses.
 We spend a leisurely hour chatting sustainability, family, growing up in the back fields of Milton, Ontario and his continued love of pulling on a chef's jacket and firing up a six burner and creating passionate food for the many guests of Langdon Hall.

 How did it feel to be chosen one of the 'Relais & Châteaux Rising Chef for 2015'?